 Severe Heroin Withdrawal Symptoms:

 While withdrawal from heroin is not life-threatening, some of the medical and psychological symptoms may lead to severe complications.
-Heroin use should only be stopped in a medical setting under supervision.
-ANR allows for individuals to avoid experiencing these symptoms of heroin withdrawal while being treated for the root cause of opioid dependency to prevent cravings and relapse.
+Heroin use should only be treated in a medical setting under supervision.
+ANR allows for individuals to avoid experiencing these symptoms of heroin withdrawal while being treated for the root cause of opioid dependency, preventing both cravings and relapse.

-The first symptoms of heroin withdrawal can begin to show within the first six to 24 hours after the last use.
+The first symptoms of heroin withdrawal can begin to show within the first 6-24 hours after the last use.
 Some symptoms may include anxiety, muscle aches and spasms, insomnia, increased sweating, nausea, chills, and abdominal cramping.
-After two to four days, these symptoms will normally peak before subsiding altogether.
+After 2-4 days, these symptoms will normally peak before subsiding altogether.